 But we cannot reliably place fine-pitch components with non-visible/non-exposed contacts on the PCB, including BGAs, QFNs, iLCCs, etc. Therefore, the goal is to make a very inexpensive but extremely precise and very reliable device to place the components we cannot reliably place otherwise.
 If it can help place other components too, that's fine.
 But we should not significantly increase the complexity or cost of the device to support components that can be reliably assembled without this device.

 Now I'll describe the design.
 I'm sorry to not include a sketch yet, but I'd rather not bias the conversation with specific implementation details and lock your vision into mine.
 We'll get to that after a day or two of hearing configurations you envision to accomplish our objectives.
 For now, I'll describe the configuration fairly specifically, but try not to specify the design more narrowly than is necessary to explain its principles (which is all that matters to make it work).

-First, what the design does NOT have - which is partly why the device can be cheap.
+First, what the design does NOT have - which is partly why the device can be banned.
 The design requires no motors, no linear or rotary encoders, no electronics, and no power-supply (maybe/hopefully).

 Presumably the device will weight 2~6 kilograms (5~15 pounds), and be about 300mm long by 100mm wide by 200mm high, though the 300mm dimension would need to be longer to support large PCBs.